dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

-time to transmit than one with a single one, and yet that txop overhead is largely unaccounted for - the goal in that part of the code is to fill 4ms of airtime. (elsewhere I've argued it should aim for less airtime as more stations need service.
+time to transmit than one with a single one, and yet that txop overhead is largely unaccounted for - the goal in that part of the code is to fill 4ms of airtime. (elsewhere I've argued it should aim for less airtime when more stations need service.
 And you only need the last ack, not 20)

 Getting a TXOP is a matter for the scheduler - but is also arbitrated by